section-engineering-education/engineering-education/articles/all-about-fragments-in-android-applications/index.md

 ### What are fragments?
 Before going any further, it&#39;s essential to understand what fragments are or mean.
 According to the Android [documentation](https://developer.android.com/guide/fragments), a fragment is a part of application&#39;s user interface that is bound to an activity.
 Fragments have their lifecycle and layouts or UI components.
 Furthermore, fragments also have their logic and can thus, accept and handle different events.
 Fragments are beneficial since they allow code to be divided into smaller and more manageable chunks.
 This simplifies the debugging process.

-### Fragment lifecyle
+### Fragment lifecycle
 Just like activities, fragments also have a lifecycle.
 This component tracks the fragments in all aspects of their lifecycle.
-This includes when they are `initialized,` `started,` `created,` `resumed,` and `destroyed.` A `LifecycleObserver` allows the developer to detect when a specific fragment is active.
+This includes when they are `initialized`, `started`, `created`, `resumed`, and `destroyed`.
+A `LifecycleObserver` allows the developer to detect when a specific fragment is active.
 As a result, certain actions can be executed.
 For instance, an app can display a `Snackbar` or `Toast` message.

 Alternatively, callback methods can also help in the management of the fragment's lifecycle.
 These functions include `onCreate`, `onStart`, `onResume`, `onPause`, `onStop`, and `onDestroy`.
 The callback methods are called depending on the fragment&#39;s state.
 `onCreate` - This method is called to initialize or add the fragment to the host activity.
 The layout is also inflated in this stage.
 All elements initialized in this method are usually preserved whenever the fragment is paused.
 `onStart` - In this step, the fragment is visible or active.
 Users can interact with different UI components.
 `onPause` -  The activity is paused, which causes the fragment to bear a similar state.
-The `onPause` is commonly called when a fragment is replaced or when the user chooses to navigate backward.
+The `onPause` is called when a fragment is replaced or when the user chooses to navigate backward.
 `onResume` - In this phase, the fragment is reactivated.
 `onStop` - The fragment is stopped and the UI hidden from the user.
 `onDetach` and `onDestroy` - All of the fragment's instances and processes are destroyed.